CloudLabs-MOC/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 ## Task 1: Configure an alert

+In this task, you will learn how to configure an alert in Azure to monitor resources and receive notifications when specific conditions or thresholds are met.

 Let's start monitoring by defining an alert rule so you can detect activity in your Azure AI services resource.

 1. In the Azure portal, go to your **Azure AI services** resource that you have created in the previous exercise and view its **Alerts** page under the **Monitoring** section.